Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Analytical Modeling Framework

 \subsubsection{Memory Capacity Constraints.}

 The demand for memory capacity stems from a variety of on-chip buffers, including weight buffers for parameters, buffers for $K$ and $V$ matrices, and FIFOs interconnecting different stages.

 \textbf{Parameter buffers.} To optimize an FPGA-based dataflow design, we assume that all the quantized parameters can be accommodated in on-chip or off-chip memory.
 Suppose all the linear weights are quantized to $b_W$ bits, and the size of the linear operator $i$ is $s_i$.
-The total size of the buffers is $S_{param}=\sum_{i\in\{q,k,v,p,f_1,f_2\}}s_ib_W=(4d^2+2d\dffn)b_W$ if storing on-chip.
-If the parameters are too large to fit in on-chip memory, we can store the parameters in DRAM and tile the parameters with size $M_i$ on-chip, then the total tiled buffer size is $S_{tile}=\sum_{i\in\{q,k,v,p,f_1,f_2\}}M_ib_W$.
-To hide the memory access latency, we need to double buffer those parameters, so the final buffer size of the $i$-th linear operator is $2S_{tile}$.
+The total size of the buffers is $S_{\text{param}}=\sum_{i\in\{q,k,v,p,f_1,f_2\}}s_ib_W=(4d^2+2d\dffn)b_W$ if storing on-chip.
+If the parameters are too large to fit in on-chip memory, we can store the parameters in DRAM and tile the parameters with size $M_i$ on-chip, then the total tiled buffer size is $S_{\text{tile}}=\sum_{i\in\{q,k,v,p,f_1,f_2\}}M_ib_W$.
+To hide the memory access latency, we need to double buffer those parameters, so the final buffer size of the $i$-th linear operator is $2S_{\text{tile}}$.

 \textbf{KV Cache.} When conducting matrix multiplication, at least one of the matrices' elements must be accessed repeatedly so that a buffer is required.
 Given that parameters are already buffered, only the SDP requires buffering for at least one of the input matrices.
 In our case, we choose to buffer $K$ and $V$, which will be later passed to the decode stage as the KV cache.
 We also double buffer $K$ and $V$ matrices to improve throughput.
-The final buffer size is $S_{KV}=4l_{\max}db_{A}$, where $b_{A}$ is the bitwidth of the activation and $l_{\max}$ is the maximum sequence length supported by the model.
+The final buffer size is $S_{\text{KV}}=4l_{\max}db_{A}$, where $b_{A}$ is the bitwidth of the activation and $l_{\max}$ is the maximum sequence length supported by the model.
+Notice KV cache can also be tiled on-chip, which can leverage a similar analysis above.

 \textbf{FIFOs.} The intermediate results between linear operators flow in FIFOs since the linear operators sequentially access them.
 For the initial residual connection, we assume that the input tensors are fetched from off-chip memory to obviate the need for additional buffering.
-However, for the second residual connection related to the FFN, it is necessary to use an intermediate buffer to store the projection's activation $X_{act}$ before the FFN.
+However, for the second residual connection related to the FFN, it is necessary to use an intermediate buffer to store the projection's activation $X_{\text{act}}$ before the FFN.
 This buffer simultaneously serves as a bypass path.
-To avoid deadlock, the buffer must possess sufficient capacity to store $X_{act}$.
+To avoid deadlock, the buffer must possess sufficient capacity to store $X_{\text{act}}$.
 We simply create a FIFO of size $ldb_{A}$ to store it.
-For other FIFO connections, we assume a FIFO depth of $s$ and one FIFO connecting each layer in Figure~\ref{fig:transformer}, so the total FIFO size is equal to $S_{FIFO}=16sb_{A}+ldb_A$.
+For other FIFO connections, we assume a FIFO depth of $s$ and one FIFO connecting each layer in Figure~\ref{fig:transformer}, so the total FIFO size is equal to $S_{\text{FIFO}}=16sb_{A}+ldb_A$.

 In summary, the memory capacity constraint is expressed as:

 if the parameters are stored off-chip. $DRAM_{\text{tot}}$ and $SRAM_{\text{tot}}$ are the total available off-chip and on-chip memory.